-Information for 2017-2019 taken from quarterly reports submitted to the Israeli Registrar of Non-Profits.
+Information for 2021-2022 taken from quarterly reports submitted to the Israeli Registrar of Non-Profits and information for 2020 taken from annual reports submitted to the Israeli Registrar of Non-Profits.

 Indirect UK Funding

-- In 2018-2019, Christian Aid received approximately £10 million from DFID.
+- FY 2021-2022, Christian Aid received £7.2 million from FCDO.
 Reflecting a lack of transparency, Christian Aid does not specify how much of that funding was transferred to implementing partners on projects in Israel, Gaza, or the West Bank.

 - Christian Aid does not reveal all of their partners, nor funding to the organizations.
 Current and former partner organizations include Zochrot, Breaking the Silence, B’Tselem, Al-Haq, Sabeel, Adalah, Palestinian Centre for Human Rights (PCHR), Palestinian Agricultural Relief Committees (PARC), Physicians for Human Rights – Israel (PHR-I), Alternative Information Center (AIC), the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI), Women’s Affairs Centre, and the Culture and Free Thought Association.

-- In FY 2018/19, DFID provided CAFOD £4.3 million.
-According to CAFOD, in that same period of time, 16 projects totaling approximately £511,000 were funded in the West Bank and Gaza.
+- In 2021, CAFOD received £2.4 million from the United Kingdom.
+According to CAFOD, in that same period of time, CAFOD funded 13 projects totaling approximately £385,000 in the West Bank and Gaza.